useflyyer/flyyer-docs/guides/ruby/flyyer.md

 require 'flyyer'

 flyyer = Flyyer::Flyyer.create do |f|
-  # Your project slug
+  # Your project identifier
-  f.project = 'your-project-slug'
+  f.project = 'your-project-identifier'
   # The current pathname of your website, try to set it dynamically
   f.path = '/path/to/product'
 end